vivekvermacse/vivekvermacse.github.io/_posts/2020-06-13-Why Non-Linear Activation Functions Make Deep Learning Possible.md

 categories: Deep Learning
 ---

-# Why Non-Linear Activation Functions Make Deep Learning Possible
+## Introduction: Why Depth Alone Does Not Create Intelligence
 *Why depth alone fails, and how non-linearity gives neural networks their true learning power*

----

-## Introduction: Why Depth Alone Does Not Create Intelligence

 Imagine training a neural network with ten layers, thousands of parameters, and hours of compute—only to discover that it performs no better than simple linear regression.
 Surprisingly, this is not a bug, nor a training failure.
 It is a **mathematical certainty** when non-linear activation functions are missing.